High5o chooses five safe, natural brands for men and women

-This issue concerns men as well as women.
-Many of the ingredients in our shampoos, deodorants, toothpastes, shower gels, perfumes and aftershaves, hair gels and other grooming products are chemicals.
-All have been cleared by the appropriate bodies for legal use.
-What should concern us is that there is insufficient data on the effects of long-term use of these compounds.
+Most of our shampoos, deodorants, toothpastes, shower gels, perfumes and aftershaves, hair gels and other grooming products contain chemicals.
+All have been cleared by the appropriate bodies for legal use but there is insufficient data on the effects of their long-term use.

 What are these nasty chemicals?

-Now comes the science.
-Sodium Lauryl Sulphate (SLS) and Sodium Laureth Sulphate (SLES) are foaming agents used in many of the products mentioned above.
-Sodium lauryl sulphate is not only used in soaps and shampoos, but also in products employed to de-grease car engines or to clean your car.
-SLS can be absorbed into the body through the skin.
-It cannot be metabolised by the liver.
+Sodium Lauryl Sulphate (SLS) and Sodium Laureth Sulphate (SLES) are foaming agents, used not only used in soaps and shampoos, but also in products employed to de-grease car engines or to clean your car.
+SLS is absorbed into the body through the skin and cannot be metabolised by the liver.
 Once it has been absorbed, it can mimic the activity of the hormone oestrogen.

-Parabens are the compounds that most of us might have heard of, because many products are now branded as ‘paraben-free’.
-These chemicals are used as preservatives to fight bacteria and fungus, giving longevity to the products we buy.
+Parabens are used as preservatives to fight bacteria and fungus, giving longevity to many products.
+Most of us have heard of parabens, because some products are now branded as ‘paraben-free’.
 As long ago as 2002 the Toyko Metropolitan Research Laboratory of Public Health reported that parabens can adversely affect the function of the male reproductive system.